 dotnetcommand runs successfully.
 From version 4.15.10 of the plugin .NET Core v2 is required.

-- Have the Octo command line tool installed and in the PATH such that the
+- .Net Core must be install as above, and the Octo command line tool must be installed and in the PATH such that the

 Octocommand runs successfully.
 To install, download the .tar.gz for you system from the Octopus download page, extract somewhere appropriate and symlink